Wednesday, 10 February 2016

 ─ "And John also deserves that I say the same thing.
 We are a jealous couple and we often argue, but his name will lie forever next to mine"- and they kissed again, for the first time without fear in front of Luke.

 ─ "Thank you.
-So I want to see you always, so much in love."
+Thus I want to see you always, deep in love."

-The dinner continued with them telling their day and Luke listening to them and absorbing information and wanting to eat more than one night with his neighbors.
-There did not seem to be any trace of the previous battle.
-They ate laughing, believing they were friends and fellow mates.
+Dinner continued with them telling their day and Luke listening to them and absorbing information and wanting to eat more than one night with his neighbors.
+There did not seem to remain any trace of the previous battle.
+They ate laughing, thinking they were friends and fellow mates.
 Suddenly Lucy spoke again.

 ─ "Mom, Luke is going to stay here tonight."